NinoShano/CalculateCommissionFee/README.md

     php artisan serve

-You can now access the server at http://localhost:8000

-Install package for Excel

-    composer require maatwebsite/excel

 Requirements for excel package

     PHP: ^7.2\|^8.0
     Laravel: ^5.8
     PhpSpreadsheet: ^1.21

+## How to use

+You can now access the server at http://localhost:8000.
+On the default route upload excel file.
+With button submit action, which calculates commission fees.